fh295/fh295.github.io/noncompositional.md

 ### Polysynthetic languages

-*Polysynthetic* languages cram a whole sentence into a single word.
+[Ray Mooney](https://www.cs.utexas.edu/~mooney/) famously doubted whether [the meaning of a sentence could fit into a single vector](https://www.cs.utexas.edu/~mooney/cramming.html), but polysynthetic languages cram the meaning of a sentence into a single word.

 In the Australian language Bininj Gun-wok, *abanyawoihwarrgahmarneganjginjeng* means (approximately) "I cooked the wrong meat for them again."